zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 Printk
 ******

-Typically, logging and :c:func:`printk` is using the same output for which they compete.
-This can lead to issues if the output does not support preemption but also it may result in the corrupted output because logging data is interleaved with printk data.
+Typically, logging and :c:func:`printk` use the same output, which they compete for.
+This can lead to issues if the output does not support preemption but it may also result in corrupted output because logging data is interleaved with printk data.
 However, it is possible to redirect printk messages to the logging subsystem by enabling :kconfig:option:`CONFIG_LOG_PRINTK`.
 In that case, printk entries are treated as log messages with level 0 (they cannot be disabled).
 When enabled, logging manages the output so there is no interleaving.
-However, in the deferred mode it changes the behavior of the printk because output is delayed until logging thread processes the data. :kconfig:option:`CONFIG_LOG_PRINTK` is by default enabled.
+However, in deferred mode the printk behaviour is changed since the output is delayed until the logging thread processes the data. :kconfig:option:`CONFIG_LOG_PRINTK` is enabled by default.

 .. _log_architecture: